sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-props/README.md

 ## Watch Out!

-In the example above, pressing the button changes the state, and that state change is reflected down through the props.
-We can't also have a button in the child that changes the state in the parent.
+In the example above, pressing the button changes the state and that state change is reflected down through the props.
 If a child component needs to change state in its parent, it needs to do it by passing in a function that changes the original value.
 State changes need to happen in the same place the state is held.

 ## Additional Resources